Robast-GmbH/Robast-Robot-Monorepo/src/ros2/simulation/README.md

 #### How to run an example?

-In order tun ran a MoveIt application in the simulation you have to start the following things:
+In order to run a MoveIt application in the simulation you have to start the following things:
 1. Gazebo (e.g. the task `start tiplu_sim`)
 2. Gazebo trajectory executor (depending on what application you run in MoveIt)
    1. For MTC it's e.g. the task `start gazebo_task_solution_executor for door_opening_mechanism`